diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 sudo netstat -lanp | grep 8088
 ```

 If this returns something another process is already using this port.
-You have two options now: Either stop the other process or change the port for the ResoureManager Web UI.
+You have two options now: either stop the other process or change the port for the ResoureManager Web UI.

 #### MacOS: Java no such file or directory